TartanLlama/trashheap/about.md

 ---

 <blockquote>
-We know trash, we know clean don't last
+we know trash, we know clean don't last

-Never last when we load trash
+never last when we load trash

-We upload trash
+we upload trash

-Face down, trash begets trash
+face down, trash begets trash
 </blockquote>

-— Death Grips, Trash
+— death grips, trash

-We are trash people who publish trash.
+we are trash people who publish trash

-We are always open to [trash](/submit) and will publish trash when we have enough trash to publish.
+we are always open to [trash](/submit) and will publish trash when we have enough trash to publish